 Overcoming an Ecstasy Addiction

 Addiction treatment programs are the best way to overcome an addiction to ecstasy.
-At Crestview Recovery, patients can choose from programs such as intensive outpatient, partial hospitalization or extended care rehab.
+At Crestview Recovery, patients can choose from programs such as intensive outpatient programs, partial hospitalization programs, or extended care rehab.
 Each program is determined to provide a foundation for sobriety that lasts a lifetime.

 To achieve recovery, patients can participate in a number of therapeutic services, including: